sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/account-attribute.md

   - **sourceName** - This is a reference to the source to search for accounts.
     - This is a reference by a source's display name attribute (e.g., Active Directory).
 If the display name is updated, this reference must also be updated.
     - As an alternative, you can provide an `applicationId` or `applicationName` instead.
-      - `applicationId` - This is a reference by a source's external GUID/ID attribute (e.g., "ff8081815a8b3925015a8b6adac901ff")
+      - `applicationId` - This is a reference by a source's external GUID/ID attribute (e.g., "ff8081815a8b3925015a8b6adac901ff").
-      - `applicationName` - This is a reference by a source's immutable name attribute (e.g., "Active Directory \[source\]")
+      - `applicationName` - This is a reference by a source's immutable name attribute (e.g., "Active Directory \[source\]").
   - **attributeName** - The name of the attribute on the account to return.
-This should match the name of the account attribute name visible in the user interface or on the source schema.
+This matches the name of the account attribute name visible in the user interface or on the source schema.
 - **Optional Attributes**
   - **requiresPeriodicRefresh** - This is a `true` or `false` value indicating whether the transform logic must be reevaluated every evening as part of the identity refresh process.
   - **accountSortAttribute** - This configuration's value is a string name of the attribute to use when determining the ordering of returned accounts when there are multiple entries.